Financial inclusion

 - Bank card fee in the first year (Visa Compact business card)

-Discounts on transactions on the electronic and CIB Business Online channels (HUF and FCY payments, HUF payments via GIRO Ltd. to the tax authority (National Tax and Customs Administration) account (on all the electronic channels).
+The discounts apply to transactions on the electronic and CIB Business Online channels (HUF and FCY payments, HUF payments via GIRO to the tax authority (NAV) account (on all the electronic channels)).

-The discounted rates mentioned above apply to accounts with a minimum turnover of HUF 40,000 / month.
-The account package can be offered to both individuals and companies, but the main target group is newly established businesses.
+The above discounted rates are valid for account turnovers of at least HUF 40,000/month.
+The account package can be offered to both individual and corporate businesses, but the main target group is newly established businesses.

 Education and spread of financial culture

-It is very important for the Bank to provide its customers with what CIB terms as “real opportunities”, i.e., genuine opportunities rooted in the real economy, that will have a profound impact on their businesses over the long term, as this will encourage them to take responsible, carefully considered financial decisions in full knowledge of the possible outcomes and the risks involved.
-By recognising the responsibility in shaping the financial awareness of our environment, the Bank is actively involved in programmes that focus on improving financial literacy.
+The bank considers it particularly important to offer its clients what it calls ‘Real Opportunities’, i.e. actual opportunities rooted in the real economy that have a significant impact on businesses in the long term.These opportunities will encourage customers to take responsible, carefully considered financial decisions in full knowledge of the possible outcomes and the risks involved.
+The bank is aware of its responsibility to shape the financial awareness of its environment and is therefore actively involved in programmes focusing not only on improving financial literacy.
 Financial education and familiarisation with matters financial cannot be started early enough and schools have a decisive role to play in this.
-The Bank helps them in this objective by participating in two programmes that focus on developing the financial awareness of primary and secondary school students.
+The bank also helps them in this objective by participating in two programmes that focus on developing the financial awareness of primary and secondary school students.

-- From the very beginning, the Bank has participated – at the initiative of the Hungarian Banking Association – in the “Pénz7” (Money7) series of programmes launched with the professional support of the Pénziránytű (Money Compass) Foundation, thereby joining the European Money Week initiative.
-13 colleagues participated in the programme as volunteers and held online financial education classes.
+From the very beginning, the bank has participated – at the initiative of the Hungarian Banking Association – in the Pénz7 (Money Week) series of programmes launched with the professional support of the ‘Pénziránytű’ Foundation, thereby joining the European Money Week initiative.
+In 2024, 10 colleagues participated in the programme as volunteers with holding online financial education classes (14 in 2023).

-- In 2022, the Bank joined for the first time as a sponsor of the national financial awareness competition “Become a Junior Financial Achiever!”, open to teams from technical and vocational schools.
-The organisers have set up the programme specifically for educational purposes and want students to gain practical knowledge in a playful way.
+- In 2022, the bank joined for the first time as a sponsor of the national financial awareness competition ‘Become a Junior Financial Achiever!’ and continued to provide financial support in 2024.
+The spring round of the competition was open to high schools, while the autumn round to technical and vocational schools.
+The organisers have set up the programme specifically for educational purposes, to give students the chance to gain practical knowledge in a playful way.
 They are specifically targeting an increasing number of students from less privileged backgrounds.
-Educational materials for students from technical and vocational schools have been compiled and supervised by experts for the competition, which help them learn about everyday finance based on real-life situations.
+Financial educational materials for students from technical and vocational schools have been compiled and supervised by experts for the competition, which help them learn about everyday finance based on real-life situations.

 Downloadable material